mtanghu/DNI-RNN/README.md

 synth.step()
 ```

-### Basic example with nn.LSTM() and existing TBPTT training loop:
+### Basic example with LSTM and existing TBPTT training loop:
 Here is an example of a basic pytorch training loop that hopefully mirrors what you have already.
-Added lines are denoted by ```# NEW LINE HERE```.
+Added lines are denoted by `# NEW LINE HERE`.
 Note that this code won't actually run and is just meant to show where new code should be added.
 If you'd like working examples see `examples/`.

 ```python
 # NEW LINE HERE: remember to import package